MDAnalysis/UGM2023/hackathon/mdakits/README.md

 If you already have code for this - awesome!
 You can jump right into [turning your code into an MDAKit](https://mdakits.mdanalysis.org/makingakit.html).

-If you have an idea but don't yet have code (or it's a work-progress) - that's also awesome!
+If you have an idea but don't yet have code (or it's a work-in-progress) - that's also awesome!
 Here is your oppurtunity to get things rolling.

 In both cases, we welcome you to suggest your idea ahead of the hackathon